Executive Advisory Council - Tampa Campus

-Chief Executive Officer, Tech Data Corporation
+Chief Executive Officer, TD Synnex

-Richard T. Hume joined Tech Data in 2016 as an executive vice president and chief operating officer.
+Richard T. Hume joined Tech Data (now TD Synnex) in 2016 as an executive vice president and chief operating officer.
 Here, he was in charge of the strategic direction and go-to-market execution of the company's regional operations in Europe, Asia Pacific and the Americas.
 He oversaw Tech Data's acquisition of Avnet's Technology Solutions business, its completion, and integration while developing an advanced global strategy for the newly combined company.
 Before joining Tech Data, Hume worked with IBM for more than three decades, most recently as general manager and COO, Global Technology Services.
 He was responsible for the operations of IBM’s $32 billion infrastructure and outsourcing services business.
 During his career at IBM, Hume led the company's System X Servers, Global Inside Sales and North American PC businesses, and served as COO for the Global Consulting business.
 He was previously a Certified Public Accountant and is a member of the American Institute of Certified Public Accountants (AICPA) Hume earned a Bachelor of Science in Accounting and Finance from Pennsylvania State University.

 Vice President, Lucky's Real Tomatoes